(scroll down for testimonials)

 What’s one thing not many people know about you?

 I’m most intrigued with the existential metaphysics of life.
-I put my greatest efforts in practicing mind mastery as well as cultivating a sense of equanimity - particularly in stressful or challenging situations.
-When you’re able to master your thoughts, you become better able to master your life.
-It’s the foundation of all my work.
+I put my greatest efforts in practicing mind mastery as well as cultivating a sense of equanimity - especially when I'm feeling stressed or challenged.
+As I get better as mastering my mind, I'm better able to master my life.

 What are you reading right now?